jklzz02/Cities-Rest-API/README.md

 ```

 Needed libraries and their versions can be consulted in [composer.json](/composer.json)
-to install needed libraries run:
+to install needed libraries run in the root directory of the project:

 ```BASH
 composer install
 ```

-in the root directory of the project.

 ### Create Database and tables